Community Access Unlimited – COVID-19 Community Resources

 Definition: A respiratory illness that can spread from person to person.
 The virus that causes COVID-19 is a novel coronavirus that was first identified during an investigation into an outbreak in Wuhan, China.

-Treatment: There is currently no vaccine to protect against COVID-19.
 The best way to prevent infection is to take everyday preventive actions, like avoiding close contact with people who are sick and washing your hands often.

 Transmission: The virus that causes COVID-19 probably emerged from an animal source, but is now spreading from person to person.
 The virus is thought to spread mainly between people who are in close contact with one another (within about 6 feet) through respiratory droplets produced when an infected person coughs or sneezes.
 It also may be possible that a person can get COVID-19 by touching a surface or object that has the virus on it and then touching their own mouth, nose, or possibly their eyes, but this is not thought to be the main way the virus spreads.